cedric-r/ASCOM.HomeMade.SBIGCamera/README.md

 Note that the software hasn't been through any certification (ASCOM or otherwise).

+Note also that only the 32 bits driver can be used, so your application (SGP, NINA, etc) will have to be the 32 bits version.
+This is due to the fact that the DLL released by DL only supports 32 bits.

 This work uses SbigSharp code written by eliotg (https://github.com/eliotg/SbigSharp).

 Task list:
 - Provide access to guiding camera of the STT.
-- Support netwoek cameras, not just USB.
+- Support network cameras, not just USB.